george24601/notes/java/concurrency/nio.md

 A byte buffer can be created by mapping a region of a file directly into memory, in which case a few additional file-related operations defined in the MappedByteBuffer class are available.

-t IO is stream oriented, where NIO is buffer oriented.

-What you do with the read bytes is up to you.
-They are not cached anywhere.
-Furthermore, you cannot move forth and back in the data in a stream.
-If you need to move forth and back in the data read from a stream, you will need to cache it in a buffer first

 you need to make sure that when reading more data into the buffer, you do not overwrite data in the buffer you have not yet processed.

 A channel is like a stream.
 It represents a connection between a data source/sink and a Java program for data transfer.